 How I Built a Fully Automated Document Management System with Paperless-NGX

-This post walks you through the entire setup, from the scanner on my desk to the encrypted backups on GitHub, with every configuration file and script you need to build it yourself.
+I spent weeks building a fully automated document management system that now handles 900+ documents with zero daily effort.
+This post walks you through the entire setup — from the scanner on my desk to the encrypted backups on GitHub — with every configuration file and script you need to build it yourself.

 Before this setup, my "system" was: